-- 60. Which of the following is not considered a primary authority?
+- 61. Which of the following is not considered a secondary authority?

-- A. Tax Court case.
+- A. Text book

-- B. Treasury Regulation.
+- B. Private letter ruling

-- C. Revenue Ruling.
+- C. Tax article

-- D. Tax service.
+- D. Tax service

-- E. None of the above.
+- E. None of these.

 Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.